 "I don't know, sir," Lt.
 Sands admitted.
 "Each ship emitted a powerful tachyon burst and disappeared."

 "If so it's like nothing like we've ever seen before."

 Vasher frowned.
 If she were the enemy commander and had a device like that she would use it to strike suddenly from unexpected angles, pecking her adversary into submission bit by bit.
 Where the mysterious raiders gone or merely biding their time?
 "Any signals from Comstock Station?" she demanded.

 "No, sir, their beacon is off the air," Lt.
 Sands reported.
 "We are receiving emergency transponder signals from three lifeboats."

 Vasher blinked.
 "Three?
 How many does a station like that carry?"

 Which meant that at least twelve hundred people had met whatever fate that befell the station itself.
 More, if the lifeboats weren't full.

 "Acknowledged," Vasher replied.
-The moment to attack had passed and the tactical was still blank.
-She began to believe that the raiders really had withdrawn.
+The tactical was still blank; she began to believe that the raiders really had withdrawn.
 "Helm, bring us in close to the wreckage.
 Mr. Sands, get on the tractor and collect as much as you can.
 If it'll fit, beam it into the cargo hold."